Suyooo/firefox-nowplaying/README.md

 1. Create a new folder in your favourite location and put the application in there
 1. Launch the `.pyzw` file to open the configuration tool and hit the "Connect" button

+### Updating

+The extension will update automatically if you installed it from the Firefox Addon store.
+It will notify you if a new major update for the native application is required.

+To update the native application, simply download the newest release and replace the previous file.
+As long as the folder and filename stay the same, you don't even have to click "Connect" again (but it doesn't hurt to click it, if you want to make sure everything is set up properly).

 ## Usage

 Once you have installed the extension and connected the application, you can now click the extension icon in Firefox to